Value Investing, Strategy & Screening Guide + eBook/pdf

 Classic fundamental analysts examine the qualitative and quantitative factors surrounding a company.
 Those factors can include economic conditions, finances, market conditions, the political environment, the regulatory environment, technology, and the industry’s overall state.

-Fundamental analysis seeks to ascertain the risks a company is taking and it’s capacity to make money.
+Fundamental analysis seeks to ascertain the risks a company is taking and its capacity to make money.
 Both value and growth investors use fundamental analysis.

 Value investors focus on a company’s ability to make money.
 Growth investors look at a company’s capacity for future growth and stock price appreciation.
 A value investor could look at the company’s cash flow, while a growth investor will examine its research and development, sales growth, and earnings per share (EPS) growth.

-9 Ways to Value a Company
+9 Ways to Find Value Stocks

 There is no universally best method of valuing a company in value investing.
 Value investors, instead, use a variety of valuation methods.